-Michigan drug offense lawyer Michael P. Manley has years of experience representing clients facing a variety of narcotics offenses
+Our Michigan drug offense lawyers have years of experience representing clients facing a variety of narcotics offenses

 Drug crime convictions in Michigan demand an experienced drug offense lawyer.
 Whether you have been charged with possession of methamphetamines or distribution of crack cocaine, it's critical that you have someone with a deep understanding of the law for all drug charges in Michigan.

-Michigan drug offense lawyer Michael P. Manley has 27 years of experience successfully handling a wide range of drug charges throughout the state.
-He realizes the penalties for drug convictions can be very severe.
-That's why people throughout the state rely on him when they have been charged with a serious drug crime.
+The Michigan drug offense lawyers at Manley & Manley have decades of experience successfully handling a wide range of drug charges throughout the state.
+We realize the penalties for drug convictions can be very severe.
+That’s why people throughout the state rely on us when they have been charged with a serious drug crime.

-Attorney Manley has the credentials you need to get the job done right.
-He is a Board Certified Criminal Trial Expert, one of very few criminal defense lawyers in Central Michigan with that distinction, and is one of the few attorneys named to the Michigan Super Lawyers list.
+Our lawyers have the credentials you need to get the job done right.
+Attorney Michael P. Manley is a Board-Certified Criminal Trial Expert, one of the very few criminal defense lawyers in Central Michigan with that distinction, and is one of the few attorneys named to the Michigan Super Lawyers list.
 He received a superb 10 rating from Avvo, the highest level.
 His work has been featured on “The Today Show,” “20/20,” “Dateline” and other national news programs.

-What other drug charges does attorney Manley handle in Michigan?
+What other drug charges does Manley & Manley handle in Michigan?

-If you've been arrested or you are being investigated on drug charges, you need an experienced attorney to guide you.
-Michael P. Manley can walk you through all the legal options available to you.
-He has a well-established track record of success.
-Visit the case results page to see how Mr. Manley has helped others.
+If you’ve been arrested or you are being investigated on drug charges, you need an experienced attorney to guide you.
+We can walk you through all the legal options available to you.
+We have a well-established track record of success.
+Visit the case results page to see how our attorneys have helped others.